department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/discovery-sprints/taxonomy/VBA-services-discovery.md

   - "Change your VA direct deposit information" as an alternative to "Updating..."
 #### Vocational_Rehabilitation_Emplo
 #### Other_Services
-- [Free language assistance](https://www.va.gov/resources/how-to-get-free-language-assistance-from-va/) is offered via phone, or at VA health facilities
+- ["Free language assistance"](https://www.va.gov/resources/how-to-get-free-language-assistance-from-va/) is offered via phone, or at VA health facilities
+- ["Get help changing your name"](https://www.va.gov/resources/how-to-change-your-legal-name-on-file-with-va/): Vets can call individual health facilities or a  regional office for help with the process of changing their legal name.
-- Other possible services (these might not count, but noting just in case):
+- Other possible benefit services (these might not count, but noting just in case):
   - Reference to the "Veterans Benefits Banking Program" ([Direct deposit for your VA benefit payments](https://www.va.gov/resources/direct-deposit-for-your-va-benefit-payments/)): helps Veterans setup a bank account if they do not already have one
   - [Claim status tool FAQ](https://www.va.gov/resources/claim-status-tool-faqs/) - may be useful to have "Claim status help" or similar in FL dropdown
   - [Reimbursed VA travel expenses and mileage rate](https://www.va.gov/resources/reimbursed-va-travel-expenses-and-mileage-rate/)